-Making the Leap, Changing the World In response to the Bruce Jenner transgender story, which has been a bit rebarbative for some, sangfroid to others but ph balanced for a woman.
-It was however, for one North Dakota State student, an opportunity to make a wave of his own and for many specific food eaters on this planet, all the while quite possibly changing the course of history for the better.
+Making the Leap, Changing the World In response to the Bruce Jenner transgender story, which has been a bit rebarbative for some, sangfroid to others but ph balanced for a woman, for one North Dakota State student, it was an opportunity to make a wave of his own and for many specific food eaters on this planet, all the while quite possibly changing the course of history for the better.

 His only guide on this journey is Al, who appears in the form of a Hologram that only Sam can see and hear, so as Dr. Samuel Beckett travels through time, leaping from life to life, striving to make right where once went wrong and hoping each time, that his next leap, will be the leap home.

 With this proclamation, it gave so many others hope and promise to be relieved of such a burden that his comment has been liked 388 Times, 388.
 A few freed bagel lovers replied to his dramatic writings with such great joy and free expression.
 Here is one from Joseph Trainor:

 I did too!!!

 This next one took the cake, a very touching, heartfelt message from Marcos: